Best Online Ed.D. in Higher Education Rankings

 Ed.D. in Higher Education Jobs

 Most people who earn doctorates in higher education work in an administrative role at a college, community college, university, or postsecondary institution.
 They hold job titles in fields of administration, strategic finance, student services, admissions, research supervision, and other related areas.
-All of these categories fall under the job umbrella of Postsecondary Education Administrators.
+According to the Bureau of Labor Statistics, all of these categories fall under the job umbrella of Postsecondary Education Administrators.

 Ed.D. in Higher Education Salary